top of page

 Getting colour balance right starts with knowing how to read your scopes.

-This guide breaks down the four essential scopes—Waveform, RGB Parade, Histogram, and Vectorscope—and explains, in plain English, how to use them during real-world grading.
-Whether you're a beginner or refining your colour workflow, you’ll find practical tips you can apply immediately.
+This DaVinci Resolve Video Scopes guide written by a professional video editor in London breaks down the four essential scopes—Waveform, RGB Parade, Histogram, and Vectorscope—and explains, in plain English, how to use them during real-world colour grading.
+Whether you're a beginner or refining your colour grading workflow, you’ll find practical tips you can apply immediately.
+For more advanced scope usage check out our 'Advanced DaVinci Resolve Scopes guide'

-Why Scopes Matter in DaVinci Resolve
+Why Use Scopes in DaVinci Resolve for Accurate Colour and Exposure

-Scopes help you answer questions your eyes sometimes can’t.
+Davinci Resolve's scopes help you answer questions your eyes sometimes can’t.

 Questions like: